The Layoff Guide

 You must have earned at least $3,080 in your base period with wages in at least two quarters.

-• You must be unemployed through no fault of your own
+• You separated from your Georgia job through no fault of your own

-How to File for Unemployment in Georgia — Step by Step
+How to File for Unemployment in Georgia, Step by Step

 1. 1Visit the Georgia DOL website to file online